Welcome

 2011: The Best Tour of Love Ever (writer, Octagon Theatre Bolton)

 2010: An Alien’s Guide to the UK Elections (writer, Liverpool Everyman and Playhouse Theatre).
-Co-produced by Nabokov, responding to events surrounding the UK Elections.

 2009: I am a Superhero (writer, York Theatre Royal)

-After The Flood (writer, Old Vic Theatre) Written for Education Symposium for schools and universities at the Old Vic Theatre.
+After The Flood (writer, Old Vic Theatre)

-I am a Superhero was the joint winner of the Old Vic New Voices Theatre 503 Award and was produced by Old Vic New Voices and Theatre 503 at Theatre 503
+2008: I am a Superhero (joint winner Old Vic New Voices Theatre 503 Award and writer, Theatre 503) I am a Superhero was the joint winner of the Old Vic New Voices Theatre 503 Award and was produced by the Old Vic Theatre and Theatre 503 at Theatre 503.

-2007: Ways You Can Survive the World (writer, Theatre 503).
-Part of Theatre 503’s first Fearless Festival.
+2007: Ways You Can Survive the World (writer, Theatre 503)

 2006: Lucy’s Brief Guide on How to be Human (writer, Old Vic New Voices 24 Hour Plays)